Play Safe is football’s national campaign to focus attention on the vital importance of safeguarding in our national game.

 So whatever your role in football – whether an active participant or an administrator – please remember safeguarding is everyone’s responsibility.

-If you’re a coach working with children:
+If you’re a coach working with children, young people and vulnerable adults:

 • Is your DBS Check up to date?